Desktop wide screen and notebook header

 Q) You have worked with multiple actors in fundraising from academic institutions like the College of Idaho, Niagara University, etc..
 Also served as a board member on the Philanthropy Council of The Carter Center; what do you think are nuances in their thinking towards giving.

 Q) COVID-19 has been an enormous disrupter.
-Do you think this would have a behavioral change within the donor community?
-For Example, Warren Buffet and Mackenzie Scott have made significant donations in billions this year.
+Do you think this would change the behavior of the donor community?
+For example, Warren Buffet and Mackenzie Scott donated billions this year.

 Q) What changes do you think nonprofits and social entrepreneurs should incorporate with the changing times?